khernik93/travelblog-front/README.md

 ## Description

 This is a frontend of the travelling blog writen in angular 6 with redux pattern.
+It's written in angular 7 with redux pattern for state management.

 ## Prequisites

 * npm > v6.5.0
+* node > v11.6.0

-## Installation
+## Installation and setting required env variables

 ```
 $ npm install
+$ export API_KEY=""
+$ export CONTENT_KEY=""
 ```

 ## Running in development mode

 ```
-$ export API_KEY=""
-$ export CONTENT_KEY=""
 $ npm run start
 ```

-This will build the project and run a webpack dev server - it will listen to all changes in the filesystem and rebuild the website accordingly.
+This will build the project first and then run a webpack dev server - it will listen to all changes in the filesystem and rebuild the website accordingly (hmr).
+Dev webpack, along with dev API urls, will be used.

 ## Running in production mode

 ```
-$ export API_KEY=""
-$ export CONTENT_KEY=""
 $ npm run start:prod
 ```

 This will build the project in production mode, and run a small node server which serves as production facade.
+Production webpack will be used, along with production API urls.

 ## Linting and executing tests